markstringer-dti/markstringer-dti.github.io/dti.md

 I learned a lot from watching this happen.
 And there were a couple of things that were surprising about it for me.
 If you do this much research on your users, not only will you get to know a lot about your users - I mean, that's pretty obvious.
 But you'll get to know a lot about other people who are "interested in the swamp" who aren't actually users.
 On the project there were various other, committees, regulatory groups that our users needed to please and our product had to some degree to support.

-Do enough research on your users and you end up with "stakeholder map".
+Do enough research on your users and you end up with a "stakeholder map".
 Do even more research on your users and you end with a "stakeholder ecology."
-You start to understand not only who all the people are you have some interest in the swamp, but also you start to understand how these stakeholders interact.
+You start to understand not only who all the people are who have some interest in the swamp, but also how these stakeholders interact.
 You start to see what's really going on in the swamp.
+You start to see opportunities to do good and be a success, but you also see where there are dangers and problems and unhappy people.

 ### Connections

 "What can a ten year old teach me?"
 I was sitting in an office in Athens, arguing with a Polish software developer in a room full of tech guys from all over Europe.
 They all seemed sceptical.

 It was a European Union funded project.
 The purpose of the project was to design an application that used tangible (touchable, pick-up-able) interfaces to help school children construct discursive arguments.
 My organisation was doing the user research for the project.
 Iterative, user-centred design was in the funding bid.
-Still a substantial number of the software developers and search engine experts were sceptical about the idea that we should be talking to users.
+Still a substantial number of the software developers and search engine experts were sceptical about the idea that we should be talking to users - in this case, schoolchildren.
 But still we did it.

 And what we found was really interesting.